Configurational entropy, transition rates, and optimal interactions for rapid folding in coarse-grained model proteins: Introduction

 The purpose of this paper is twofold: First, we introduce an efficient computational approach to evaluate both the configurational entropy and the mean first passage times for discontinuous potential models, based on adaptive event-driven sampling.
-We then present a variational optimization procedure in the context of a Markov state model to determine the state energies that minimize the first passage time.
-In this case, the first passage time is evaluated for a process in which an initial state with no bonds evolves to the fully-bonded ``native" state under a set of constraints determined by the physical requirements of fast-folding proteins.
+We then present a variational optimization procedure in the context of a Markov state model to determine the state energies that minimize the first passage time, subject to a set of structural constraints.
+In this case, the first passage time is evaluated for a process in which an initial state with no bonds evolves to the fully bonded ``native" state under a set of constraints determined by the thermodynamic requirement of a predominant native state population.